rive-app/rive-react-native/README.md

 yarn add rive-react-native
 ```

 - install pods for your ios project.
-Go to `ios` directory and run
+Go to the `ios` directory and run

 ```sh
 pod install